Reasons to split large audio files

 Read More: Conversion Process >>

-For troubleshooting, please check the CUE Sheet so that it contains the right paths to source audio and start conversion again.
-As a CUE Sheet is a text file, it can be easily changed in standard TextEdit application.
+For troubleshooting, please verify that the CUE Sheet contains the correct paths to the source audio and restart the conversion.
+As a CUE Sheet is a text file, it can be easily changed in the standard TextEdit application.

 Tags Transfer

-Converters support the full transfer of tags from source audio and CUE Sheets to output files.
-Tags, missing in source audio and CUE Sheet, can be picked up from file or folder names or loaded from online databases, if specified so in the Preferences/Tags window.
+Converters support the complete transfer of tags from source audio and CUE Sheets to output files.
+Tags missing in the source audio and CUE Sheet can be picked up from file or folder names or loaded from online databases, if specified in the Preferences/Tags window.

 Post conversion tasks

-At the end of conversion, you will find a folder with the name of the artist and album in the destination folder.
-You can access output audios in Finder, export them to iTunes, or open them in Tag Editor, straight from the converter.
+At the end of the conversion, you will find a folder with the artist's name and album title in the destination folder.
+You can access the output audio files in Finder, export them to iTunes, or open them in Tag Editor directly from the converter.

 Read More: How to access converted files in Finder >>